jalessandrelli/jalessandrelli.github.io/blog.md

 ---
 ##### >
 From 2016-2021 I was a staff blogger for *The Kenyon Review*, contributing short essays and reviews and conducting author interviews.
 Find more here: [The Kenyon Review blog](https://www.kenyonreview.org/author/jeff-alessandrelli/)

+I started a [Tumblr](https://jeffalessandrelli.tumblr.com/) in 2008 and still post on it.
+I can't believe it either.

 [![boogerman]({{ "/assets/boogerman3.gif" | absolute_url }})]()